jrandallw/JesseWintonCo/about.markdown

 - template: content-block
   heading: Let's Work Together
   copy: |-
-    Self-taught communicator with a focus in photography, communicative design, and writing.
-I love working with start-ups and established companies across all sectors to help create the things that they need to build and grow.
-Pure, candid collaboration is my goal, which in turn creates an incubator for strong work, both in-house and through strategic creative partnerships.
+    I'm a self-taught communicator with a focus in strategy, photography, and writing.
+I love working with small start-ups and established brands to craft a clear, consistent message through pure, candid collaboration.

-    I provide photography, design, writing, production, strategy, and film services.
+    I provide strategy, photography, writing, and production services.
+Let's craft an image.
 menu:
   main:
     identifier: _about